DARA WEGMAN-GEEDEY, Professor (Biology)

 Augustana's optometry program is not a graduation major, so a departmental major must be completed if the student intends to graduate with a Bachelor of Arts degree.
 The choice of major is not critical for acceptance by a school of optometry, though nationwide approximately 80 percent of all matriculating students major in the biological sciences.

 Augustana College has an articulation agreement with Illinois College of Optometry.
-Students may be accepted to the program during spring of their first year at Augustana and must then maintain a minimum grade-point average and score above the average Optometry Admission Test (OAT) score of the prior year's incoming ICO class.
+Students may apply to the program during spring of their first year at Augustana and must then maintain a minimum grade-point average over the next two years and score above the average Optometry Admission Test (OAT) score of the prior year's incoming ICO class.

 Our agreement with ICO is a 3:4 program, meaning students can enter ICO following their third year at Augustana.
-After their first year at ICO, they return for graduation ceremonies from Augustana, then finish the remaining three years of optometry school (seven years total).
+After their first year at ICO, they return for graduation ceremonies from Augustana, then finish the remaining three years of optometry school (seven years total for the BA and OD degrees).
 The 3:4 program is not restricted to Illinois residents.

 Students interested in optometry should confer with the advisor early in the first year of study.
 Please see the page dedicated to Coordinated Degree Programs for more information.